MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/how-to-use-docs.md

 Welcome to the PowerShell online documentation.
 This site contains cmdlet reference for the following versions of PowerShell:

+- PowerShell 7.4 (preview)
 - PowerShell 7.3
 - PowerShell 7.2 (LTS-current)
 - PowerShell 5.1

+## Navigating the documentation

+![Screenshot showing the various elements of the web page.][02]

+The web page contains multiple elements that help you navigate the documentation.

+- **Site level navigation** - The site level navigation appears at the top of the page.
+It contains links to other content on the Microsoft Learn platform.
+- **Related content navigation** - The related content bar is immediately below the site level navigation.
+It contains links to content related to the current docuemntation set, which is PowerShell in this case.
+- **Version selector** - The version selector appears about the Table of Contents (TOC) controls which version of the cmdlet reference appears in the TOC.
+- **Table of Contents** - The TOC on the left side of the page is divided into two sections: conceptual and reference.
+Notice the line between the **Reference** node of the TOC.
+The conceptual documents appear above the line.
+Reference content is listed in **Reference** node below the line.
+- **Action buttons** - The action buttons provide a way to add content to a collection, provide feedback, edit the content, or share the content with others.

-## Finding articles and selecting a version
+## Selecting the version of PowerShell

-There are two ways to search for content in Docs.
-The simplest way is to use the filter box under the version selector.
-Just enter a word that appears in the title of an article.
-The page displays a list of matching articles.
-You can also select the option to search the entire site from that list.

-Use the version picker at the top of the page to select the version of PowerShell you want.
-By default, the version selector is set to the most current release version of PowerShell.
-The version selector controls what cmdlet reference appears in the Table of Contents under the **Reference** node.
-Some cmdlets work differently depending on the version of PowerShell you are using.
+Use the version selector located above the TOC to select the version of PowerShell you want.
+By default, the page loads with the most current stable release version selected.
+The version selector controls which version of the cmdlet reference appears in the TOC under the **Reference** node.
+Some cmdlets work differently in different versions of PowerShell you are using.
 Be sure you are viewing the documentation for the correct version of PowerShell.

-The version selector does not filter conceptual documentation.
-The conceptual documents appear above the **Reference** node in the Table of Contents.
-The same documents appear for any version selected.
+The version selector doesn't affect conceptual documentation.
+The conceptual documents appear above the **Reference** node in the TOC.
+The same conceptual articles appear for every version selected.
 If there are version-specific differences, the documentation makes note of those differences.

-![Using the version picker][01]
+![Animation showing how to use the version selector.][04]

 You can verify the version of PowerShell you are using by inspecting the `$PSversionTable.PSVersion` value.
 The following example shows the output for Windows PowerShell 5.1.